Freesia marginata

-Freesia marginata is a perennial geophyte native to the Western Cape and is endemic to the Breede River Valley between Worcester and Robertson.
+Freesia marginata is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte native to the Western Cape and is endemic to the Breede River Valley between Worcester and Robertson.
 The species has a range of only 113 km^{2}.
 The plant has lost 50% of its habitat to the establishment of olive groves and vineyards.
 The process is still ongoing.